bnb51/bnb-portfolio/_test_items/hangman.md

 ## Overview
 This project is the culmination of 3 weeks of work showcasing the various skills and capabilities gained using ROS2 throughout the course.
 Our aim is that through playing hangman, our team can showcase robotic manipulation, Opitical Character Recognition (OCR), control theory, apriltag localization, and system design and integration.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q81Vcnj9kqs?si=1wjmTJCnAVbmtEMv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The robot begins by initiating a "kickstart" sequence that localizes the board and draws the necessary lines on the board to make the game recognizable.
-This includes 5 dashes for the word to be guessed, 5 dashes for incorrect guesses, and the location for the hangman when incorrect guesses are made.
+This includes 5 dashes for the "secret" word, 5 dashes for incorrect guessed letters, and the location for the hangman when incorrect guesses are made.
 Once this sequence is complete, then the gameplay loop initiates until the game is complete.
 The rules of the game are as follows:
 - The player shall win by correctly guessing the robot's chosen word before the whole stick figure is drawn.
 - The robot will always choose a 5 letter word at random.
 - The player may guess a letter or a 5 letter word at any point in the game.